-Individual Transcript Review w/ Dean of Students and Academic Affairs + Faculty Advisors
+Individual Transcript Review w/ Program Advisors

-Prior to the end of add/drop for the fall semester, each student should meet with the Dean of Student and Academic Affairs for a pre-graduation transcript review to ensure that all students are prepared to fulfill all graduation requirements.
+Prior to the end of add/drop for the fall semester, each student should meet with the Program Administration for a pre-graduation transcript review to ensure that all students are prepared to fulfill all graduation requirements.
 Students who require more focused studio/history theory or building technology advising will be directed to the appropriate faculty member.